fbraza/python-tocase/README.md

 pip install -r requirements.txt
 ```

-To run test, stay at the root of the directory and run:
+To run tests, stay at the root of the directory and run:

 ```bash
 pytest -v